 Today, veterinarians use X-rays to diagnose a variety of diseases and conditions.
 Let’s take a closer look at dog X-rays and explain what they are, how they work, what they’re used for, and what they generally cost.

-An X-ray, or radiograph, is a two-dimensional black, white, and grey image that gives us an internal view of the body.
+A radiograph, which is commonly called an X-ray, is a two-dimensional black, white, and grey image that gives us an internal view of the body.
 In veterinary medicine, we can see bones, organs, and other internal structures.
+(Editorial note: It is a common misconception that the pictures taken are called X-rays.
+They are actually called radiographs that are taken using an X-ray beam.
+However, for the purpose of this article, we will default to the more commonly used term “X-ray” when describing images.)

 An X-ray beam passes through the subject and the electromagnetic waves of the beam get absorbed by different structures at varying degrees (1).
-Bone absorbs X-ray beams much more than air, therefore bone shows up as white on X-ray film and air shows up as black.
-Organs all vary with the degree of absorption, which helps outline each structure displayed on the X-ray film!
+Bone absorbs X-ray beams much more than air, therefore bone shows up as white on X-ray images and air shows up as black.
+Organs all vary with the degree of absorption, which helps outline each structure displayed on the X-ray.

 If your dog ate a rock, or even a rubber duckie (true story), you will be able to see those objects outlined on X-rays of a dog’s abdomen due to the different absorption rates of the objects versus the organs.